-Riding a tricycle is great for your kid, as it encourages plenty of exercise along with the fun it brings.
+Riding a tricycle is great for your kid.
 It’s also a healthy and entertaining way for you to channel your kid’s new independent outlook.
-Riding a tricycle will also improve your kid’s motor skills and coordination.

 Before we look at that, let’s go over some points to keep in mind before buying a tricycle for your kid.

 Factors To Consider Before Buying the Best Tricycle

 1. Your Kid’s Age

 The age and size of your child are two very important things you will need to consider before deciding which tricycle to purchase.
 There is a trike for every kid according to their age and size, but make sure to read the tricycle’s specifications before buying to make sure it’s the right one for your kid.

 According to your kid’s age, you can also decide if you want a push tricycle or a big wheel tricycle.
 Push tricycles can double as a stroller of sorts, so they’re better for younger kids.
 The parent can help push these kinds of tricycles if the little legs pedaling get tired, and this kind of tricycle is the best tricycle for 1-year-old kids.

 Big Wheel tricycles are better for older kids who want to exploring on their own for a little bit.
 These feature a plastic frame, and the front wheel is much bigger compared to the other two back wheels.
 This design means the tricycle is less likely to tip over, so you can let your kid roam free without worrying too much about them tipping over and falling.

 Of course, there is also the option of the classic three-wheeled tricycle, which has been an age-old favorite.
 Consider your child’s age and size carefully before picking a tricycle for them.
 The should be able to use the tricycle now, not six months later.